kazkansouh/gns3-bind/README.md

 DOMAIN_name=...
 ```

-Here, `name` is the top level domain, e.g. *local*, *com*, *test* or
+Here, `name` is the top level domain, e.g. *local*, *example_com*
-even just an intended host name.
-The value of the variable specifies
+(underscores are translated to dots), *test* or even just an intended
+host name.
+The value of the variable specifies the resource records
-the resource records that will be in the domain.
+that will be in the domain.

 The value of the variable consists of a sequence of 3-ary tuples
 (delimited by spaces).
 Each tuple defines the following: